NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

                    (center (+ (* -0.5 sx) 1.5) wvg-ycen) (size 0 (* w 2)))))
 ```

 We compute the fluxes through a line segment twice the width of the waveguide, located at the beginning or end of the waveguide.
 Note that the flux lines are separated by 1 μm from the boundary of the cell, so that they do not lie within the absorbing PML regions.
-Again, there are two cases: the transmitted flux is either computed at the right or the bottom of the computational cell, depending on whether the waveguide is straight or bent.
+Again, there are two cases: the transmitted flux is either computed at the right or the bottom of the cell, depending on whether the waveguide is straight or bent.

 The fluxes will be computed for `nfreq=100` frequencies centered on `fcen`, from `fcen-df/2` to `fcen+df/2`.
 That is, we only compute fluxes for frequencies within our pulse bandwidth.
 This is important because, far outside the pulse bandwidth, the spectral power is so low that numerical errors make the computed fluxes useless.